Bond ETFs vs. Bond Mutual Funds

 Investors should factor all of these expenses (loads and brokerage fees) into their thinking when assessing the costs and benefits of mutual funds versus ETFs.

 Costs are a key differentiator between mutual funds and ETFs.
-The average bond mutual fund has an annual expense ratio of 0.61%, but the average bond ETF has an expense ratio of 0.40%.
+The average bond mutual fund has an annual expense ratio of 0.61 percent, but the average bond ETF has an expense ratio of 0.40 percent.

 A difference of 21 basis points (0.21 percentage points) may not sound like much, but over time it can have a meaningful impact on returns due to the compounding effect this added cost has on performance year after year.
 Higher fees are of particular concern with bond funds, where expected annual returns are modest and 0.21 percentage points can represent a sizeable bite out of an investor's gain.

 This is even more of a consideration now given the ultra-low yields on higher-quality securities.

 The table below shows the comparative returns of bond funds and bond ETFs within specific categories over the three- and five-year periods ended June 30, 2014.